 Conventional electronics are produced by using vapor deposition processes in combination with high-resolution lithography processes.
 The advantage of this is the possibility to achieve extremely fine feature sizes, which nowadays approach the size of a single atom.
 This is great because you can fit a lot of circuits in a small space (high integration density) and in that way create extremely powerful components.
 So what are the drawbacks?
 The two main limitations for conventional electronics in relation to printed electronics are cost and form factor.

-One cost driver for conventional electronics is that they require very sophisticated equipment with a price tag that often goes beyond $100M, an investment that needs to pay-off during the lifetime of the equipment.
+The first reason regarding cost factor is that conventional electronics require very sophisticated equipment with a price tag that often goes beyond $100M, an investment that needs to pay-off during the lifetime of the equipment.
 A second parameter influencing cost is that conventional electronics are produced on a sheet-to-sheet basis limiting the maximum throughput.

 Conventional components are generally produced on a rigid glass/silicon substrate and then encapsulated in a package.
 Even if these packages are becoming smaller, the rigidness and shape of conventional components have implications on the possibilities when it comes to flexibility and thickness.